-National Weather Service issues Severe Thunderstorm Watch
+National Weather Service issues alerts for the Mid-South

-MEMPHIS, Tenn. — The National Weather Service has issued a Severe Thunderstorm Watch for counties in the WREG viewing area.
+MEMPHIS, Tenn. –The National Weather Service has issued alerts for counties in the WREG viewing area.

+A Flash Flood Warning is active for Mississippi, Pemiscot and Dunklin counties until 12:15 a.m.

+Another Warning is also active for Crockett, Dyer and Lauderdale counties until 11:30 p.m.

 The Mid-South is under a slight risk for severe weather throughout the night.